 Doctoral Research Travel Grant

-*Please note that in an effort to more equitably meet the current travel funding needs of graduate students, the Doctoral Research Travel Grant for Summer 2022 and Fall 2022 (and possibly into the future) will not be a matching award and no longer requires that students receive funding from outside sources to be eligible to apply.
+*Please note that in an effort to more equitably meet the current travel funding needs of graduate students, starting Summer 2022, the Doctoral Research Travel Grant will not be a matching award and no longer requires that students receive funding from outside sources to be eligible to apply.

 Doctoral students in years 1 - 6 or on a COVID Appointment Extension